coleygroup/coleygroup.github.io/_pages/software.md

       margin-right: 5px;
       cursor: pointer;
   }
+  .software-item.deprecated {
+      filter: grayscale(100%);
+      opacity: 0.7;
+  }
 </style>

 # Software

-We are generally committed to providing open-source software and tools for the scientific community.
+#### We are generally committed to providing open-source software and tools for the scientific community.
 Our group Github organization can be found [here](https://github.com/coleygroup), and we highlight a number of software tools below.

 <!-- Display all possible research themes as filter buttons -->
 <p>